Solar Improves Power Continuity for Remote Workers

-In Texas, 4.3 percent of the jobs are legit full-time remote jobs.
-The rest of remote employment in Texas are either part-time or commission based.
+In Texas, 4.3 percent of the jobs are legitimate full-time remote jobs.
+The rest of remote employment in Texas is either part-time or commission-based.
 This means that people that want or need to work from home have the option to do so.

 Utah’s Statistics for Remote Work

 Utah has the 13th best full-time remote working percentages in the United States.
 Full-time telecommuting in Utah accounts for 5.4 percent of the available jobs.

 Nevada’s full-time work-from-home jobs account for 3.6 percent of the workforce.
 Although this number is smaller than Texas and Utah, it is still pretty decent — especially when compared to the national average of 4.3 percent.

 Although this percentage is not much, this is just the full-time telecommute jobs.
 In America, 43 percent of the population works remotely either partially or full-time.

 This is a 115 percent growth in the last ten years.
 Here are some of the reasons why telecommuting has increased in Texas, Nevada and Utah.